Every Homeschool

 Arizona

-$7,000–$8,000 per student.Rolling applications — no deadline.
+$7,000–$8,000 per student per the Arizona Department of Education's ESA page.
+Rolling applications, no deadline.
 Every K-12 Arizona resident qualifies.
 Funds flow through ClassWallet.
 The catch: Arizona's ESA law defines participating students as not "homeschool" students for compliance purposes, so families opt out of Arizona's homeschool affidavit rules.
 Eligible uses include curriculum, tutoring, nonpublic online programs, uniforms, testing, transportation to providers, and computer hardware.

 Florida

 ~$8,000 per student through the Personalized Education Program, administered by Step Up For Students.
-The program is currently at capacity for new 2026-27 students — families already in PEP can renew, but new applicants are waitlisted.
+The program is currently at capacity for new 2026-27 students, families already in PEP can renew, but new applicants are waitlisted.
 Capacity is expected to expand for 2027-28.

 Florida requires each family to maintain a Student Learning Plan (SLP), a loose curriculum outline updated annually.
 It's more paperwork than Arizona but less than South Carolina's ESTF.